fgrehm/blog/_posts/2013-10-15-getting-to-know-btrfs.md

 with BTRFS and I have no idea how it behaves on the wild but I'll definitely look into adding some experimental support for `lxc-clone` in a future vagrant-lxc version.
-I'm not really sure how that will look like but on the spirit of eating my own dog food I'll try create a BTRFS partition on my physical HD soon as a start see how it goes :)
+I'm not really sure how that will look like but on the spirit of eating my own dog food I'll try to create a BTRFS partition on my physical HD soon as a start see how it goes :)